helm/charts/stable/kubernetes-dashboard/README.md

 ## Configuration

-The following tables lists the configurable parameters of the kubernetes-dashboard chart and their default values.
+The following table lists the configurable parameters of the kubernetes-dashboard chart and their default values.

 | Parameter                 | Description                                                                             | Default                                                                  |
 |---------------------------|-----------------------------------------------------------------------------------------|--------------------------------------------------------------------------|